Helaxious/jekyll_awesome_parser/README.md

   ```

 - ### Keyword Defaults (optional arguments)
-  Keyword defaults are parameters that the user doesn't need to provide, and if that's the case, it will default to some specified value:
+  Keyword defaults are parameters that are optional to the user, when the user doesn't provide an argument, the parameter will default to some specified value:

   ```ruby
   parameters = ["arg1=tomato", "arg2=Cheese", "arg3=wont_default"]